style-it-themes/dd-wrt-inspired-themes/README.md

 ### Limitations of This project

-Existing Internal Themes + DD-WRT Inspired Themes via Stylus at same time will not work together well.
+Existing old gui-style themes + DD-WRT Inspired Themes via Stylus at same time will not work together well with all cases..

-Please select the blue light style, no need to enable dark styles.
+Please select the blue/yellow/red/orange/cyan/elegant light styles, or the included DD-WRT Inspired Themes, do not enable dark styles.

-Any other built in styles like Brainslayer and possibly others will show many styling inconsistencies.
+Any other built in styles like Brainslayer/kromo/vikar/xirian and possibly others will show many styling inconsistencies and breakages.

-For best results stick to the blue style + this project.
+For best results stick to the approved list of styles + this project.
+Everything will be overridden nicely in a consistent way.

 Internal DD-WRT older themes will be reworked some day when Santa has time.